yukyhendiawan/import-export-menu/README.txt

 2. Access Plugin Menu:
 On the left panel, click "Plugins" and select "Add New."

-3. Search for "Menu Import & Export":
+3. Search for "Import Export Menu":
 On the Add Plugin page, locate the search box in the top right corner.
-Type "Menu Import & Export" in the search box.
+Type "Import Export Menu" in the search box.

 4. Install the Plugin:
-After finding the "Menu Import & Export" plugin, click the "Install Now" button below it.
+After finding the "Import Export Menu" plugin, click the "Install Now" button below it.

 5. Activate the Plugin:
 Once the installation is complete, click the "Activate" button that appears.

 6. You're Ready to Use the Plugin:
-After activation, navigate to the "Menu Import & Export" section in your WordPress dashboard to start importing and exporting menus.
+After activation, navigate to the "Import Export Menu" section in your WordPress dashboard to start importing and exporting menus.

 == Frequently Asked Questions ==